jcao89757/TESSA/README.md

 The full tessa algorithm includes all scripts in the folder [BriseisEncoder](https://github.com/jcao89757/TESSA/tree/master/BriseisEncoder) and [Tessa](https://github.com/jcao89757/TESSA/tree/master/Tessa), and the python script [Tessa_main.py](https://github.com/jcao89757/TESSA/blob/master/Tessa_main.py).
 Please download all the scripts above, save Tessa_main.py in the same path as the two folders, and keep the directry structure unchanged.
 ### Input data
 The tessa model takes two input data matrices to construct TCR networks.
 The TCR sequences (or the prepared embedded TCRs, details in **Note 2**), and the single-cell RNA expression levels of the same group of cells.
 1. A meta data matrix contains TCR sequences and cell identifiers.
 TCR sequences used in tessa are the peptide sequences of TCR-beta chain CDR3 regions.
 Cell identifiers are unique for T cells.
 They could be self-defined IDs, or cell barcodes, etc. The two columns are required in the meta data matrix, and the column names are specified as 'cdr3' and 'contig_id' **(Fig. 1)**.
-Each row represent one T cell.
+Each row represents one T cell.
 Please find the [.csv example ](https://github.com/jcao89757/TESSA/blob/master/example_data/example_TCRmeta.csv) for the meta data matrix.

 <img src="https://github.com/jcao89757/TESSA/blob/master/example_data/meta_example_fig.png" width="500">

 **Fig.1 |** An example of a TCR meta data matrix in .csv format.

 2. A matrix representing the gene expression levels.
 Columns correspond to cells, rows correspond to genes **(Fig. 2)**.
 Cells should be in the same order as the cell identifiers in the meta data matrix.
-Please find the the [.csv example](https://github.com/jcao89757/TESSA/blob/master/example_data/example_exp.csv) for the expression matrix.
+Please find the [.csv example](https://github.com/jcao89757/TESSA/blob/master/example_data/example_exp.csv) for the expression matrix.

 <img src="https://github.com/jcao89757/TESSA/blob/master/example_data/exp_example_fig.png" width="500">